Rfitz33/chess-assistance-engine/README.md

 ## Disclaimer

 This extension is for educational purposes only.
-Using it in real games may violate chess.com's terms of service.
+Using it in real games may be in violatation of chess.com's terms of service.